nklstvnvc/docs/guides/attr-token/how-to-buy-attr.md

 ## Adding ATTR token to your wallet
 By default, MetaMask will *not* show the ATTR balance in your wallet, you need to first add the ERC20 contract to your MetaMask wallet.
-With the link below the token should be automatically added to your MetaMask wallet:

-<a href="#" id="add-token-to-wallet">Add ATTR token to MetaMask</a>
+<strong><a href="#" id="add-token-to-wallet">Click this link to automatically add ATTR token to your MetaMask wallet</a></strong><br/><br/>

-If this does not work, you can try to add the token manually, by following [this tutorial](/guides/attr-token/add-to-wallet)
+If this does not work, you can try to add the token manually, by following [this tutorial](/guides/attr-token/add-to-wallet).

 ## Swap ETH for $ATTR